 Inkaterra La Casona

 Inkaterra La Casona is a serene oasis in the middle of bustling Cusco.
-They’re one of the first eco hotel chains native to Peru and are dedicated to both environmental and social sustainability projects.
+They’re one of the first eco-hotel chains native to Peru and are dedicated to both environmental and social sustainability projects.

-Where to Eat and Drink in Cusco
+Where To Eat And Drink In Cusco

-There plenty of places to eat and drink in Cusco, offering everything from traditional Peruvian food to Italian.
+There are plenty of places to eat and drink in Cusco, offering everything from traditional Peruvian food to Italian.
 Vegetarians and vegans are also catered for with a handful of incredible eco-friendly restaurants in Cusco:

 Greens Organic